opentelekomcloud-docs/nat-gateway/umn/source/managing_nat_gateway_tags.rst

 Application Scenarios
 ---------------------

 A NAT gateway tag identifies the NAT gateway.
-Tags can be added to NAT gateways to facilitate NAT gateway identification and administration.
+Tags can be added to NAT gateways to ease NAT gateway identification and administration.
 You can add a tag to a NAT gateway when creating the NAT gateway.
 Alternatively, you can add a tag to a created NAT gateway on the NAT gateway details page.
 A maximum of 20 tags can be added to each NAT gateway.

 A tag consists of a key and value pair. :ref:`Table 1 <nat_tag_0000__ted9687ca14074ef785241145365a6175>` lists the tag key and value requirements.